ironmonk88/monks-tokenbar/README.md

 Public Roll will show everyone who's involved and their roll.
 Private GM Roll will show the player everyone else involved but will only reveal their own roll/success.
 Blind Roll will only show the player that they're involved and will not show the result of the roll.
-Blind mode won't show the players at all.
+Self Roll won't show the players at all.
 The GM will have to roll the dice themselves.

 ### Assign XP Dialog
 ![monks-tokenbar](screenshots/AssignXP.webp)